What’s the lowdown?

 The progestogen-only pill, better known as the progesterone only pill, mini pill or POP, is a form of contraceptive pill which contains synthetic progestogen, similar to progesterone naturally produced by the female body.
-It is often used by women who are unable to use combined contraception which contains oestrogen, such as if you are breastfeeding or have a history of migraines.
+It is often used by people who are unable to use combined contraception which contains oestrogen; like during breastfeeding or if you have have a history of migraines with aura.

-With so many different types to choose from, it begs the questions – what are the difference between the progestogen-only pill brands?
-We’ve looked at some of these below…
+With so many different types to choose from, it begs the questions – what actually is the difference between the progestogen-only pill brands?
+Here’s the lowdown…

 Progestogen-only pill brand names